AnkitaSingh22/Devops_assignment/README.md

-# Devops_assignment
+# Devops_assignment :

-Prerequisites
+This solution is to deploy a highly-avaiable Elasticsearch (ES) cluster on Kubenetes cluster ( EKS) managed by Cloud provider AWS.

+**Prerequisites**

-Before starting this tutorial, you must install and configure the following tools and resources that you need to create and manage an Amazon EKS cluster.
+Before starting this solution, you must install and configure the following tools and resources that you need to create and manage an Amazon EKS cluster.

 kubectl – A command line tool for working with Kubernetes clusters.
 This guide requires that you use version 1.21 or later.
 For more information, see Installing kubectl.